Teach English in Japan: How to Find a Job Online

 offer the latest copy in their international newspaper section.
 Or if someone you know is traveling to Japan you might ask them to bring back the latest issue.
 The Japan Times also has a website, job.japantimes.com, where you may search for online jobs.

-Regarding the recruiter method of finding a job: It is with great trepidation that I would accept a teaching job from a Japan recruiter.
+Regarding the recruiter method of finding a job: It is with some trepidation that I would accept a teaching job from a Japan recruiter (though many have done so successfully).
 My book, Ganbatte Means Go For It….or How to Become an English Teacher

-in Japan, has come under fire from certain critics for not devoting more time and space to using a recruiter as a way to for find work in Japan.
+in Japan, came under fire from some critics for not devoting more time and space to using a recruiter as a way to for find work in Japan.
 And there is a very good reason why this is so: I did not find my job in Japan that way,

-so I have no firsthand experience in that realm, and I have heard horror stories from those who did.
+so I have no firsthand experience in that realm, and I have heard a few stories from those who did.
 So I downplayed that element in my book and focused on the method that worked for me.
 I did some stateside outreach before I left for Japan

 and looked for a job once I got there.
 And although I interviewed with several schools with classified ads in the Japan Times, I was hired by the company that I sent an advance resume to before I left California.